LoganGore/Q-templates/node/basic/README.md

 ```

 It seemed worth establishing a common way to do logging.
 We can improve or change it, but we should have one.

+# Deploying the Service

+## Prerequisits

+You need to have Docker installed and running on your machine.

+## Log into the Azure Container Registery

+    docker login --username [USER_NAME] --password [PASSWORD] [ACR_NAME].azurecr.io

+## Build and tag the Docker image

+    docker build --tag=[ACR_NAME].azurecr.io/[APP_NAME]:[VERSION]

+Make sure you assign a _unique_ name and version to your image.

+## Push your image into ACR

+    docker push [ACR_NAME].azurecr.io/[APP_NAME]:[VERSION]

+## Run an instance of your application

+1. In the ACR interface in the Azure Portal, click on `Reposetories`
+2. Click on the name of your image.
+The version tag of your image will appear.
+3. Click on the elipses (...) on the right side of the version tag.
+4. Click on "Run Instance"
+5. Provide the required information to spin up the instance.
+You'll be required to provide a name, resource group and port.
+The port should match the one used in your Dockerfile (8050)